 Public relations can and should make an important contribution in helping to form an organization’s ideas about what it is, what it should do and what its publics want and expect from it.

-Communication Management – The public relations role that calls for developing communications objectives that are consistent with an organization’s overall objectives.
+Communication Management – Developing communications objectives that are aligned with an organization’s overall objectives.
 As two-way communicators, public relations practitioners interact directly with key publics, relaying the resulting information (with recommendations) to other members of the management team.

 Crisis Management – Establishing methods and policies to be used when an organization’s operations become involved in an emergency affecting the public.
 This includes policies and procedures for the distribution of information to employees, media, government and other key publics.